bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 9       130223126       .
 C       T       .
 PASS    SOMATIC;SS=2;SSC=18;GPV=1;SPV=0.014587;DP=55    GT:GQ:DP:RD:AD:FREQ:DP4 ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.
 0/0:.:26:26:0:0%:14,12,0,0      0/1:.:29:22:6:21.43%:15,7,1,5
  ```

  This shows a variant on chromosome 9 position 130223126 that goes from the reference C to a T. This variant was called uniquely by varscan2.
 This variant has passed all filters.
 The INFO and FORMAT field has additional information that can be explained in more detail using the '##' information.
+Please not that missing data is denoted as a '.'.

 #Annotating our combined files
 ```
-mkdir results
+mkdir -p results
 ```

 #annovar